jackfinbow/fourier-transforms/README.md

 ## Introduction
 This was a second-year project as part of my MPhys Physics degree.
 It involved writing code in C to be able to handle complex functions, and perform DFTs and IDFTs to these functions.
 Two of these functions were defined in the code and sampled at discrete time intervals and a third was obtained from a provided text file via raw data values.
 Python was used for plotting graphs of the data and comparing the results.

+The use of existing libraries for handling complex numbers was forbidden so structs with real and imaginary variables are defined, to achieve this.
+Pointers are also used extensively in the code in order to handle passing arrays to functions, and files.

 ## Mathematical Background
 The functions `h1(t)` and `h2(t)` are given by